Sliabh an Iarainn: Ulster Plantation

-In the 1609 Plantation of Ulster, Sliabh an Iarainn formed part of lands which were granted to John Sandford of Castle Doe, Co.
-Donegal (the father-in-law of Thomas Guyllym of Ballyconnell) by letters patent dated 7 July 1613 (Pat.
+In the 1609 Plantation of Ulster, Sliabh an Iarainn formed part of lands which were granted to John Sandford of Castle Doe, County Donegal (the father-in-law of Thomas Guyllym of Ballyconnell) by letters patent dated 7 July 1613 (Pat.
 11 James I – LXXI – 38, Slewenerin).
 It was later sold by Sandford to his wife's uncle Toby Caulfeild, 1st Baron Caulfeild, Master of the Ordnance and Caulfield had the sale confirmed by letters patent of 12 July 1620 (Pat.
 19 James I. XI.
 45 Slewnerin).

 Muintir-Eolais lake

 In the remote mountainous Cuilcagh-Anierin uplands, an oligotrophic lake called "Lough Munter Eolas" is named after Eolais Mac Biobhsach and the Muintir Eolais, the most famous of the Leitrim sub-septs of the Conmaicne Rein).
-This lake straddles the border of Moneensauran townland in west Cavan and Slievenakilla townland in south Leitrim.
+This lake straddles the border of Moneensauran townland in west County Cavan and Slievenakilla townland in south County Leitrim.

 Iron industry

 Iron Ore has been dug at Sliabh an Iarainn since the 1600s, the Ore rather tough like Spanish Iron.
 Commercial Iron works existed around Sliabh an Iarainn c.
 1630, and though nearly all were destroyed during the Irish Rebellion of 1641, they were revived after the Irish Confederate Wars at the earliest, or in the 1690s after the Battle of the Boyne.
 Many smelting works employed English or other foreigners instead of Irish labour which generated much local hostility.
 The siting of Smelting works contiguous to Lough Allen allowed for the transportation of Pig Iron in boats of up to forty tons.
 Commercial iron mining declined after c.
 1750 as deforestation exhausted the fuel for burning charcoal.